-^{}Preliminary and incomplete draft.
-This paper merges and extends two papers with the same title written independently by the first two authors in July 2023 and by Urban Jermann in September 2023.
-Hugonnier collectively thanks the Spring 2023 class of the FIN404 Derivatives course in the MFE at EPFL for excellent research assistance on the topic of this paper. [†]EPFL.
-Email: damien.ackerer@epfl.ch [‡]EPFL and CEPR.
+^{}First version: October 30, 2023.
+This paper merges and extends two independent papers with the same title written by the first two authors in July 2023 and by Urban Jermann in September 2023.
+Julien Hugonnier collectively thanks the Spring 2023 class of the FIN404 Derivatives course in the Master of Financial Engineering at EPFL for excellent research assistance on the topic of this paper. [†]EPFL and Swissblock Technologies AG.
+Email: dackerer@swissblock.net [‡]EPFL and CEPR.
 Email: julien.hugonnier@epfl.ch [§]Wharton and NBER.
 Email: jermann@wharton.upenn.edu 1 Introduction Perpetual futures contracts are financial derivatives that offer the same characteristics as traditional futures contracts but without an expiration date.
 Like traditional futures, perpetual futures allow traders to speculate at no cost on the price movements of an underlying asset without actually holding it.
 The fact that the contract does not have a fixed maturity date presents two related advantages.
 First, it implies that traders can take positions for the duration of their choice without having to rollover from maturing contracts to newly minted contracts and thus tremendously simplifies the investment process.
 Second, and related, the fact that a single contract is traded on each underlying fosters a higher liquidity which in turn facilitates price discovery.
-At the time of writing, perpetual futures are particularly popular in cryptocurrency markets (see Figure 1 for some data on BTC/USD futures) but we expect that they will soon find traction in other asset classes.
+At the time of writing, perpetual futures are particularly popular in cryptocurrency markets (see Figure 1 for some data on BTC/USD futures) but we expect that they will soon find traction in other asset classes such as commodities.
 In a well-functioning perpetual futures market, the contract's price should closely track the spot price of the underlying.
 However, the demand and supply dynamics at play in the market imply that there can be temporary deviations between the futures price and the spot.
 These deviations may lead to a premium or positive basis when the futures price is higher than the spot, or to a discount when the futures price is lower than the spot.
-In traditional futures, the existence of a finite maturity forces the futures price to converge to the spot price at the expiry date, and this terminal contraint effectively limits the size of the basis.
+In traditional futures, the existence of a finite maturity forces the futures price to converge to the spot at the expiry date, and this terminal contraint effectively limits the size of the basis.
 In a perpetual futures contract without maturity the anchoring of the futures price to the spot is instead achieved through periodic funding payments from the long to the short.
-These funding payments are computed periodically (e.g., every 8h on most cryptocurrency platforms) as the sum of a premium term that depends positively on the spread between the futures price and the spot, and of an interest term that reflects the interest rate differential between the base and quote currency.
+These funding payments are computed periodically (e.g., every 8h on most trading platforms) as the sum of a premium term that depends on the spread between the futures price and the spot, and of an interest term that reflects the interest rate differential between the base and quote currency.
+See Palepu (2020a,b), Hayes (2021), White (2021), and Notte (2022) for practioner-oriented discussions of perpetual futures and their uses.
 The terms of a standard, or linear, perpetual futures contract include the underlying asset (e.g., BTC/USD) representing the value of one unit of the base currency (BTC) in units of the quote currency (USD), a contract size expressed in units of the base asset (1BTC), and a margin and settlement currency (USD) in which profits and losses are realized.
 Cryptocurrency trading platforms have introduced multiple variations of the linear contracts.
-The most important such variation is the inverse contract where the base currency itself (BTC) is used as the margin and settlement asset and the contract size is expressed in units of the quote currency (10'000USD).
-This innovative product allows to speculate on the exchange rate between a crypto and a fiat currency without
+The most important such variation is the inverse contract where the base currency itself (BTC) is used as the margin and settlement asset and the contract